Code-Institute-Submissions/rafocus-milestone-project-2/README.md

 ### Content

-The data JSON file was created from the list published on IMDB (https://www.imdb.com/list/ls055592025/)
+The data JSON file was created usoing the list published on IMDB (https://www.imdb.com/list/ls055592025/).